Explain why some video games can be addictive.

 In detail, for those interested!

-The reward mechanisms of video games
+The key role of rewards and goals in video games

 Did you know?